01231/time-travellers/README.md

 - Chai/Mocha/Waffle: Test suite for our smart contract tests

+## Challenges

+### Onchain vs. offchain governace

+We decided to use offchain governance with Snaphot.
+With this approach our users save gas without sacrificing decentralization, transparency and security.

+### Make tokens decentralized

+Providing a decentralized token within one week was quiet hard.
+We determined it would be best to use a multisig wallet that stores most of the DAO's funds and also provides liquidity to a uniswap liquidity pool.

 ## Q&A

 ### How can I get the governance tokens (TTT)?